nileshkulkarniy/lab_slot_booking_system/README.md

 2. Configure your production MongoDB URI
 3. Set strong JWT secret
 4. Configure email service for password resets

+### Bcrypt Deployment Issue Resolution

+When deploying to cloud platforms like Render, you may encounter an `invalid ELF header` error with bcrypt.
+This happens because bcrypt contains platform-specific binaries that were compiled on your local machine (Windows) but are being executed on a different platform (Linux).

+To resolve this issue, we've implemented a postinstall script that automatically rebuilds bcrypt for the target platform during deployment.
+The solution includes:

+1. A postinstall script that runs during npm install
+2. Platform detection to only rebuild when deploying to production
+3. Automatic rebuilding of bcrypt binaries for the correct architecture

+This ensures that bcrypt works correctly across different deployment environments without manual intervention.

 ### Hosting Options